AMWA-TV/maj/README.md

 ### Media-specialist data types

 MAJ has implementations of some media-specialist data types that may be useful in other applications independently from whether they use AAF data.
-These can be found in the `tv.amwa.maj.record` package and include:
+These can be found in the [`tv.amwa.maj.record`](./src/main/java/tv/amwa/maj/record) package and include:

-* `TimecodeValue` - representation of SMPTE ST 12 timecode values, including static methods for parsing, converting to real time, drop frame calculations and timecode maths.
+* [`TimecodeValue`](./src/main/java/tv/amwa/maj/record/TimecodeValue.java) - representation of SMPTE ST 12 timecode values, including static methods for parsing, converting to real time, drop frame calculations and timecode maths.
-* `AUID` - AAF unique identifier that is either a SMPTE Universal Label or a UUID.
+* [`AUID`](./src/main/java/tv/amwa/maj/record/AUID.java) - AAF unique identifier that is either a SMPTE Universal Label or a UUID.
 Includes methods for generating values.
-* `PackageID` - Representation, generation and manipulation of 32-byte SMPTE UMID values.
+* [`PackageID`](./src/main/java/tv/amwa/maj/record/PackageID.java) - Representation, generation and manipulation of 32-byte SMPTE UMID values.
-* `DateStruct` and `TimeStruct` - AAF and MXF data and time representations with conversions to and from Java equivalent values.
+* [`DateStruct`](./src/main/java/tv/amwa/maj/record/DateStruct.java) and [`TimeStruct`](./src/main/java/tv/amwa/maj/record/TimeStruct.java) - AAF and MXF data and time representations with conversions to and from Java equivalent values.

 ### Dealing with extension metadata

 The MAJ API uses reflection to establish the data model it is working with.
 The data model must be loaded and extended at runtime.
 The data model is expressed by annotating Java classes with the additional information required to serialize the class to the various supported formats, such as SMPTE Universal Label identifiers, XML names with namespaces etc..
 MAJ reads these annotations at runtime to be able to process AAF data.
 This approach was chosen to combine the efficiency of compiled Java classes with the ability to extend the data model on the fly.

-The core mechanics of MAJ are found in the `tv.amwa.maj.industry` package, which includes:
+The core mechanics of MAJ are found in the [`tv.amwa.maj.industry`](./src/main/java/tv/amwa/maj/industry) package, which includes:

-* A `MediaEngine` provides the core functions of the generic `MetadataObject`, such as hash code generation and equality testing.
+* A [`MediaEngine`](./src/main/java/tv/amwa/maj/industry/MediaEngine.java) provides the core functions of the generic [`MetadataObject`](./src/main/java/tv/amwa/maj/industry/MetadataObject.java), such as hash code generation and equality testing.
-* A `Forge` that can be used to make new instances of metadata objects as well as values of the core data types, including `TimecodeValue` and `AUID` (AAF unique identifier - either a SMPTE Universal Label or a UUID).
+* A [`Forge`](./src/main/java/tv/amwa/maj/industry/Forge.java) that can be used to make new instances of metadata objects as well as values of the core data types, including `TimecodeValue` and `AUID` (AAF unique identifier - either a SMPTE Universal Label or a UUID).
-* A `Warehouse` where AAF definitions (container, codec, operation etc.) are kept alongside details of the current meta-dictionary that represents the current data model (registered AAF classes, properties and types).
+* A [`Warehouse`](./src/main/java/tv/amwa/maj/industry/Warehouse.java) where AAF definitions (container, codec, operation etc.) are kept alongside details of the current meta-dictionary that represents the current data model (registered AAF classes, properties and types).
 * A toolkit for constructing extension data types with minimal amounts of boilerplate, including annotations and generic types for AAF *sets* and *vectors*.

-Dictionary constants and enumerations that are registered with the Warehouse can be found in package `tv.amwa.maj.constants`.
+Dictionary constants and enumerations that are registered with the Warehouse can be found in package [`tv.amwa.maj.constant`](./src/main/java/tv/amwa/maj/constant).
 These were chosen to match those used with the AAF SDK.
-Further useful idenfiers can be found in interface `RP224`.
+Further useful idenfiers can be found in interface [`RP224`](./src/main/java/tv/amwa/maj/constant/RP224.java).
 For example, to register an ANC data mapping:

 ```java
 import tv.amwa.maj.model.ConstainerDefinition